jlyden/straight-gin/README.md

     - Container for one or more GameForm.
  - **HandForm**
     - Representation of active player's hand (urlsafe_key, active, hand - of active player, faceUpCard - available to draw, instructions)
- - **GameRecordForm**
+ - **GameHistoryForm**
-    - Representation of complete Game (urlsafe_key, userA, userB, gameOver, winner, penaltyA, penaltyB, history - record of game moves)
+    - Representation of Game with history, and if completed, winner and penalties (urlsafe_key, userA, userB, gameOver, winner, penaltyA, penaltyB, history - record of game moves)
  - **MakeMoveForm**
-    - Inbound make move form (user_name, move).
+    - Inbound make move form (userName, move).
  - **ScoreForm**
     - Representation of a completed game's Score (date, winner, loser).
  - **ScoreForms**